juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 If no errors are shown in the CSI Node logs, check if mount pod is working correctly.

-Finding corresponding mount pod via given application pod can be tedious, here's a series of commands to help you with this process:
+You can easily acquire mount pod name using the [diagnostic script](#csi-doctor), but if you need to debug without the script, here's a series of commands to help you with this process:

 ```shell
 # In less complex situations, use below command to print logs for all mount pods